HIGH PRESSURE DEBURRING

 GLADIATOR

-One of the machine's key features is its flexibility in cleaning complex shapes and intricate details without the need to reassemble the washing jets.
-The washing and drying cycle is carried out exclusively within a single plant using an anthropomorphic IP67 robot and a step-by-step linear conveyor driven by a gearmotor, which moves the parts from one process station to another.
+This machine stands out for its ability to clean intricate shapes and details without disassembling the washing jets.
+The washing and drying cycle is executed within a single plant, using an IP67 robot and a linear conveyor, which moves parts between process stations.

 ROBOTAUTOFLEX (RAF)

-This system provides great flexibility in deburring and washing, with the ability to clean a variety of parts.
-The cleaning process includes brushing, intensive flooded washing, high pressure water jet deburring, final washing and rinsing.
-The machine is a hybrid of the ROBOTFLEX and ROBOTOOL models.
+Offering unparalleled flexibility, the system adeptly deburrs and washes a diverse range of parts, employing a comprehensive cleaning process that encompasses brushing, intensive flooded washing, high-pressure water jet deburring, final washing, and rinsing.
+This machine represents a hybridization of the ROBOTFLEX and ROBOTOOL models.

-In some stations, the robot moves the parts to the tool while in other stations, the tools are mounted on the robot’s wrist.
-The vacuum drying and final cooling of the parts take place on the standard ITF conveyors called “Composyl” (PZR) outside the modular machine.
+Depending on the station, the robot either transports the parts to the tool or has the tools mounted on its wrist.
+The vacuum drying and final cooling of the parts are carried out on the standard ITF conveyors, referred to as "Composyl" (PZR), located outside the modular machine.